Blockstream/satellite/doc/antenna-pointing.md

 metrics.

 At the top, the web UI has an *LNB* indicator, which indicates whether the S400 is supplying power to the LNB.
-Furthermore it shows whether the S400 is locked.
+Furthermore, it shows whether the S400 is locked.
 Assuming you have connected the LNB to input RF1, then the **RF1 Lock** indicator will be green when the unit is locked.